K

 Koolies, especially puppies, have their own unique health needs compared to other dog breeds.
 New owners should consider the following tips when choosing food for their new pet:

-Koolie puppy food: Premium quality puppy food for dog breeds of medium size will give your Koolie puppy the nutrition it needs.
+Koolie puppy food: Premium quality puppy food for medium-sized dog breeds will give your Koolie puppy the nutrition it needs.
 Those 8-12 weeks old need to eat four meals a day, while 3-6 month-old puppies need 3 meals a day.
 Puppies 6 months to 1 year old need two meals a day until they reach their first birthday, after which they can usually have 1 bowl a day.
 Sometimes, it is better to feed them 2 lighter meals.
 Be careful about overfeeding them.

 Koolie adult dog food: Premium dry dog food for medium-sized, active, or working breeds gives well-rounded nutrition, although you can mix it with broth, water, or canned food for extra hydration.
-You can also feed your adult Koolie a diet of cooked eggs, fruits and vegetables, and cottage cheese as long as they are no more than ten percent of their diet.
+You can also feed your adult Koolie a diet of cooked eggs, fruits and vegetables, and cottage cheese as long as it is no more than ten percent of their diet.
 You’ll also still want to be careful about overfeeding to prevent obesity.

-Since Koolies often have sensitivities to certain chemicals like the herbicides that may be in their dog food, which can cause allergic reactions, Koolie owners should consider getting organic dog food.
+Since Koolies often have sensitivities to certain chemicals, like the herbicides that may be in their dog food, which can cause allergic reactions, Koolie owners should consider getting organic dog food.

 Maintenance And Grooming

 Koolie breeders tend to specialize in different coats or offer a variety.
-That being said, Koolies generally have short coats regardless of texture, so grooming is often easy and no more than average requirements.
+That being said, Koolies generally have short coats regardless of texture, so grooming is often easy and requires no more than average.
 They are average shedders and only need occasional brushing and bathing when necessary.
 If their coat is short enough, they may only need a grooming glove instead of a brush.
 Otherwise, for longer coats, you’ll want to brush them a few times a week and bathe once a month.

 Training